TN 97 (08-24)

 1. a.

-Situation - At the time of his divorce in 1989, Mark Thomas, an SSI recipient, was sole owner of the house in which his ex-wife and their two young sons are living.
-Under the terms of the divorce decree, Mr. Thomas must pay the taxes on the property and maintain it as a home for his ex-wife and the children until the younger boy reaches age 18 in 1997.
-The decree also specifies that he is free to sell the property only after the younger boy's eighteenth birthday.
+Situation - At the time of their divorce in 1989, Thomas, an SSI recipient, was sole owner of the house in which their ex-spouse and their two young children are living.
+Under the terms of the divorce decree, Thomas must pay the taxes on the property and maintain it as a home for their ex-spouse and the children until the younger child reaches age 18 in 1997.
+The decree also specifies that they are free to sell the property only after the younger child's eighteenth birthday.

 2. b.

-Analysis - Although Mr. Thomas clearly owns the property, he is legally barred from converting it to cash to be used for his own support and maintenance until 1997.
-Therefore, it is not his resource until the month following the month of his younger son's eighteenth birthday.
+Analysis - Although Thomas clearly owns the property, they are legally barred from converting it to cash to be used for their own support and maintenance until 1997.
+Therefore, it is not their resource until the month following the month of their younger child's eighteenth birthday.

 3. Binding Agreement Restricts Access